Akita dog

 The statue of the faithful dog Hachiko is located at the Hachiko exit of Shibuya Station in Tokyo.
 His left ear was attacked by a wild dog.

-Hachi is a purebred Akita dog who was born in Odate City in November 1923 to his father, Oshi Uchiyama, and mother, Goma.
-The following year, he was brought to his owner, Professor Hidesaburo Ueno, professor
+Hachi is a purebred Akita dog and was born in Odate City in November 1923 (Taisho 12) to his father, Oshiyama Oshiyama and his mother, Sesame.

 Hachi waited for his owner to return home for 10 years, not knowing that his owner suddenly passed away at his place of work.